radugrosu/mirrord-mcp/README.md

 # Mirrord MCP Server MVP

+## Overview

-This project is a Minimum Viable Product (MVP) demonstrating a server that uses the Model Communication Protocol (MCP) to receive code snippets (Rust, Node.js, Python), execute them using `mirrord` against a specified Kubernetes deployment, and return the results.
+This project is a Minimum Viable Product (MVP) demonstrating a server that uses the Model Communication Protocol (MCP) to allow an AI assistant to test the changes it adds to an existing project against a specified Kubernetes deployment using `mirrord`.

 It leverages the `rmcp` library for the MCP transport layer (specifically Server-Sent Events - SSE) and the `mirrord` CLI tool to inject the execution context into the target Kubernetes pod.